art-from-the-machine/Mantella-Spell/README.md

 This repository is for the Mantella spell mod, which handles the Skyrim-side logic of Mantella.
 For the main Mantella repository, see [here](https://github.com/art-from-the-machine/Mantella).

-The source code for the subtitles plugin can be found here: https://github.com/swwu/Mantella-Subtitles-Plugin-NG
+The source code for the subtitles plugin can be found [here](https://github.com/swwu/Mantella-Subtitles-Plugin-NG).

 The .esp is converted to version-control-friendly .yaml files using [Spriggit](https://github.com/Mutagen-Modding/Spriggit).